 When the digital document is sent to the recipient, the recipient then generates their own hash of the document and decrypts the sender’s hash through the sender’s public key.
 The recipient then compares the generated hash against the sender’s decrypted hash.
 If they match, it means the digital document hasn’t been modified.

-The term ‘electronic signature’ forms a broad category of different types of electronic signature, including digital signatures.
 Both digital and electronic signatures are used to sign documents and authenticate the signer.
 However, they differ in their technical implementation.

 Electronic signature software solutions apply electronic authentication methods to verify the identity of a signer.
 These could include an email address, a corporate ID, or a phone PIN.

 Digital signature software, on the other hand, presupposes the use of certificate-based digital IDs.
 The main difference between electronic and digital signatures is that the latter comes with encryption standards.
 A digital signature demonstrates proof of signing by binding each signature to the document with cryptography.
 The digital signature algorithm encrypts a document with invisible digital codes, which helps prevent tampering and duplication.